lmorg/murex/docs/commands/global.md

 Instead _murex_ will assume you want the output of the variable printed:

-    » out "Hello, world!" -> export hw
+    » out "Hello, world!" -> set hw
     » $hw
     Hello, world!

 On the rare occasions you want to force variables to be expanded inside a function name, then call that function via `exec`:

-    » export cmd=grep
+    » set cmd=grep
     » ls -> exec: $cmd main.go
     main.go

-However this workaround would only work for external utilities (ie executables which are not _murex_ aliases, functions nor builtins).
+This only works for external executables.
+There is currently no way to call aliases, functions nor builtins from a variable and even the above `exec` trick is considered bad form because it reduces the readability of your shell scripts.

 #### Usage Inside Quotation Marks